mufana/mufana.github.io/_posts/2017-07-15-Kill-SQL-Application.md

 Before I could begin with the update itself, I had to physically close every instance of the application on the VMware View clients.
 Therefore, I had to:

 * login to the SQL Server.
-* open up the SQL Management Studio.
+* Open up the SQL Management Studio.
-* go to the processes and check which VMware View client is connected.
+* Go to the processes and check which VMware View client is connected.
 * Then, login to VMware View Administrator, find the clients and check who's logged in to that client.
-* Last, find the phonenumber of that person and make a phone call.
+* Last, find the phone number of that person and make a phone call.

 Now, I like my work.
 I really do.
-But what I don't like is going E.T. make phone *home* calls to 100+ individual users and ask them to please stop working in the application I was about to update.
+But what I don't like is going E.T. to make phone *home* calls to 100+ individual users and ask them to please stop working in the application I was about to update.

 So, I decided to use a little PowerShell.